rparkins999/CalendarTrigger/README.md

 READ_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE
 Normally Android grants or denies both of these permissions together.
 They are needed to enable CalendarTrigger to access a log file or a settings file or its database of floating time events.
 If you never enable logging or save settings, and do not use floating time events, they are not needed; if WRITE_EXTERNAL_STORAGE permission is denied, logging cannot be enabled, the log cannot be cycled, settings cannot be saved, and floating time events cannot be created.
 If READ_EXTERNAL_STORAGE permission is denied, the log cannot be shown, the log cannot be cycled, settings cannot be restored, and any previously created floating time events are ineffective.
 If you enable logging, you need to clear the log file from time to time, otherwise it will fill up memory.
 If log cycling is enabled, CalendarTrigger will periodically delete log entries more than 24 hours old.

+WRITE_SETTINGS
+This is a "dangerous" permission and has to be requested at run-time on versions of Android API 23 (Marshmallow) or later.
+It is needed on versions of Android API 16 (Jelly_bean) or later to implement the options to force or suppress vibrate on incoming calls.
+If is not (yet) granted, these options cannot be requested and will be dispalyed in yellow, but CalendarTrigger will otherwise work normally.

 ACCESS_FINE_LOCATION
 This is needed to enable CalendarTrigger to detect when the device has moved by a sufficient distance after the end of an event: if this permission is denied, the option is disabled, but CalendarTrigger will otherwise work normally.